-Product Properties Weight 1.33 kg/L Specific gravity 1.33 kg/L pH 7.6 - 8.2 Appearance slightly amber liquid Odor odorless
+Product Properties Weight 1.33 kg/L Specific gravity 1.33 kg/L pH 7.5 - 8.3 Appearance clear to slightly yellow Odor odorless

 ALPINE MicroBolt B micronutrient is manufactured by utilizing the highest quality raw materials to provide a very agronomically efficient source or plant available Boron.
 The chelate used is compatible with high orthophosphate products.
 ALPINE MicroBolt B micronutrient delivers:

 - Maximum plant nutrient solubility - in furrow or foliar

 Application Rate: Use 1/4 to 1 Litre/ac either in furrow or as a foliar spray.

 Optimum rate of application will vary between fields, depending on soil pH and organic matter content.
 Product should be used on the basis of soil and/or tissue analysis.

 DO NOT use Boron in furrow in corn or in soybeans planted at 30".